aheadlead/libcjstat/README.md

 ## How to start

-1. Copy folder cjstat/ to your project folder.
+1. Copy folder cjstat/ to your project.
-2. Include header in your code.
+2. Include headers in your code.
 3. Done.

 ## Typical usages